 D.6.b.
 Research Presentation Requirement.
 By the time they graduation, students are required to complete a research presentation (via oral presentation or poster format) at a local, regional, or national conference (or similar venue) in which either a) the content of the presentation underwent peer review for inclusion in the meeting and the presentation itself is observed and evaluated by the student's advisor or a member of the CTC (or other approved evaluator), or b) the presentation is formally evaluated by at least three qualified professionals.
-While it is not required that the student be first author or sole author on the presentation, the student must be the presenter.
-In the case of option "b," copies of the completed evaluation forms (or summaries) must be reviewed and approved by the advisor in order to satisfy this requirement.
+While it is not required that the student be first author or sole author on the presentation forms (or summaries) must be reviewed and approved by the advisor in order to satisfy this requirement.
 A copy of an evaluation form that can be used for this purpose is provided in Appendix Y. Note that if the presentation venue utilizes their own evaluation forms, as is often the case at professional conferences, those forms will likely serve as a suitable substitution so long as they a) involve ratings of the quality of the presentation along multiple dimensions (content, presentation, etc.), and b) are completed by multiple members of a professional audience.